 What's my secret?
 A basic, pantry staple you probably already have on hand - raisins!

 If you only enjoy raisins as a snack, let me tell you, you've been doing the raisin thing all wrong.
 Sure, a handful of raisins is a nutritious option to tide you over between meals, and a sprinkle of raisins is a lovely topping for your oatmeal.
-But by far, my favorite use for raisins is as a sugar substitute.
+But by far, my favorite use for raisins is as a sugar substitute in baking.

 To make a sweet, raisin paste, simply soak raisins in warm water for 5-10 minutes then puree in a food processor.
 The paste can be used to sweeten smoothies, oatmeal, on peanut butter sandwiches, to make condiments (try it in my honey-bourbon barbecue sauce!) and in baking, where you can substitute 2/3 cup raisin paste for 1 cup of sugar.
 You'll likely need to increase the dry ingredients too.

-You may be wondering why sugar-dense raisins are a better choice than plain sugar.
-It's a question I'm frequently asked about any naturally sweet food.
-Natural occurring sugars, like those found in raisins, are sugars found in whole foods, like fruit and dairy.
+Although there's nothing wrong with using sugar in baking, I do love to experiment with fruit as a sweetener.
+I often get questions about natural sugars, like that in fruit, vs added sugars.
+Natural occurring sugars, like those found in raisins, are sugars found in whole foods.
 They come in the package of a whole food, which provides nutrients like fiber (in fruit) and fat/protein (in dairy), which slow the release of sugar into the bloodstream.
 These whole foods contain other vitamins, minerals and phytonutrients which also have a beneficial effect on blood sugar regulation.
-Unless you're eating a quite large amount and have underlying problems with blood sugar control, this won't cause a spike in blood sugar.

 Added sugars, on the other hand, are added to foods during processing and preparation.
 This includes refined sugars, like table sugar and high fructose corn syrup, but also unrefined sugars like honey and pure maple syrup.
-Although unrefined sugars do contain some beneficial nutrients and have slightly less of an effect on blood sugar, as a group, added sugars do not contain the fiber, fat or protein that slow that prevent spikes in blood glucose.
-While unrefined sugars are a good sugar substitute, naturally occurring sugars, like raisins, are best.
+Added sugars do not contain the fiber, fat or protein that slow that prevent spikes in blood glucose.

 Kapeesh?
 Good.
 Now, back to the cookies.